 Enumerable specifically for making a one-element sequence.

-The traditional name for the "function application" helper is "bind".
-In Haskell the bind function is actually an infix3 operator; in Haskell to apply a function
+The traditional name for the “function application” helper is “bind”.
+In Haskell the bind function is actually an infix[3.
+An infix operator is an operator that goes between its operands.] operator; in Haskell to apply a function

 f to an instance of a monad